-GRI G4 Disclosure Description Reference/Response G4-34 The governance structure of the organization, including committees of the highest governance body; committees responsible for decision-making on economic, environmental, and social impacts Pages 11-20 of the 2016 Proxy Statement G4-35 Process for delegating authority for economic, environmental and social topics from the highest governance body to senior executives and other employees Page 8 of the CR Report Page 15 of 2016 Proxy Statement The Nominating and Governance Committee of our Board of Directors oversees our Corporate Responsibility practices.
-Our Head of Corporate Responsibility meets with this Committee annually.
-G4-36 Whether the organization has appointed an executive-level position or positions with responsibility for economic, environmental and social topics, and whether post holders report directly to the highest governance body Page 8 of the CR Report Our Head of Coporate Responsibility reports to our Head of Corporate Center, who reports to our CEO Beth Mooney.
+GRI G4 Disclosure Description Reference/Response G4-36 Whether the organization has appointed an executive-level position or positions with responsibility for economic, environmental and social topics, and whether post holders report directly to the highest governance body Key's Corporate Responsibility Group, led by Executive Vice President Bruce Murphy, oversees Key's CR strategy and initiatives and is responsible for ensuring Key continues its longstanding responsible approach to banking, citizenship, and operations.
+Our Head of Corporate Responsibility, Bruce Murphy, reports to our Head of Corporate Center, who reports to our CEO Beth Mooney.
 Our Head of Corporate Responsibility meets with the Nominating and Governance Committee of the Board of Directors annually.
-G4-37 Processes for consultation between stakeholders and the highest governance body on economic, environmental and social topics; if consultation is delegated, to whom, and any feedback processes to the highest governance body Page 20 of 2016 Proxy Statement G4-38 Composition of the highest governance body and its committees Pages 11-20 of the 2016 Proxy Statement G4-39 Whether the Chair of the highest governance body is also an executive officer (and, if so, his or her function within the organization's management and the reasons for this arrangement) Beth E. Mooney serves as KeyCorp's Chairman of the Board and Chief Executive Officer.
-G4-40 The nomination and selection processes for the highest governance body and its committees, and the criteria used for nominating and selecting highest governance body members Pages 1-2 of 2016 Proxy Statement G4-41 Processes for the highest governance body to ensure conflicts of interest are avoided and managed; and whether conflicts of interest are disclosed to stakeholders Pages 17-19 of 2016 Proxy Statement G4-44 a.
-Processes for evaluation of the highest governance body's performance with respect to governance of economic, environmental and social topicsb.
-Actions taken in response to evaluation of the highest governance body's performance with respect to governance of economic, environmental and social topics KeyCorp Corporate Governance Guidelines available at http://investor.key.com/govdocs.aspx?iid=100334
+Distinct from Key's CR Group is Key's Corporate Responsibility Council, chaired by Chris Gorman, Chairman and CEO, KeyBank, NA.
+The Council, comprised of senior leaders across the enterprise, acts as a governing body, providing leadership and ensuring the entire bank adheres to the CR priorities as it executes corporate strategy.
+The Council meets on a quarterly basis and works closely with the CR Group.
+G4-37 Processes for consultation between stakeholders and the highest governance body on economic, environmental and social topics; if consultation is delegated, to whom, and any feedback processes to the highest governance body Page 22 of 2017 Proxy Statement G4-38 Composition of the highest governance body and its committees Pages 14-22 of the 2017 Proxy Statement G4-39 Whether the Chair of the highest governance body is also an executive officer (and, if so, his or her function within the organization's management and the reasons for this arrangement) Beth E. Mooney serves as KeyCorp's Chairman of the Board and Chief Executive Officer.
+Page 15 of 2017 Proxy Statement G4-40 The nomination and selection processes for the highest governance body and its committees, and the criteria used for nominating and selecting highest governance body members Pages 1-4 of 2017 Proxy Statement G4-41 Processes for the highest governance body to ensure conflicts of interest are avoided and managed; and whether conflicts of interest are disclosed to stakeholders Pages 20-21 of 2017 Proxy Statement G4-44 a.
+Processes for evaluation of the highest governance body's performance with respect to governance of economic, environmental and social topics b.
+Actions taken in response to evaluation of the highest governance body's performance with respect to governance of economic, environmental and social topics KeyCorp Corporate Governance Guidelines available at http://investor.key.com/file/100334/Index?KeyFile=1500091273